onsi/migration-proposal/README.md

 Let's now dive into the details for the BBS Migration mechanism.
 In this section we assume no support for rollbacks (the earlier section illustrates what rollback support could look like).

+Here are 2 proposals.
+A is more complex but paves the way for rollbacks a little more cleanly, feel free to jump down to B first.

 ### Proposal A - more complex, sets us up for rollbacks

 We propose that the BBS have its data version, referred to as `BBSDataVersion` hard-coded into the binary (our proposed migration mechanism does not need any command line arguments).  `BBSDataVersion` should be a simple integer - semantic versioning applies at the top level of "Diego" and we don't think introducing semantic versioning down at the DB schema level is necessary.